$700,538Average Value$318Average Price per Sq Ft3Homes For Sale

 an experienced agent in this area.

-Discover the perfect blend of country living and equestrian lifestyle on 2.5 fully usable acres of flat, horse-ready land.
-This well-maintained, (including NEW ROOF) single-story ranch home featuring 3 bedrooms, 2 bathrooms, and an open-concept layout filled with natural light and designed for comfortable everyday living.
-Enjoy outdoor living with low-maintenance Trex decking—ideal for
+NEW ROOF on this perfect blend of country living and equestrian lifestyle on 2.5 fully usable acres of flat, horse-ready land.
+This well-maintained, single-story ranch home featuring 3 bedrooms, 2 bathrooms, and an open-concept layout filled with natural light and designed for comfortable everyday living.
+Enjoy outdoor living with low-maintenance Trex decking—ideal for entertaining or

 Come take a peek at this beautiful just shy 20 acre property in a private, serene location with paved access right to the property.
 This location is perfect for all your outdoor and water activities.
 Very close to fresh water lakes and salt water state parks.
 Joemma Beach state park is 1 mile away and Penrose state park is 4 miles away.
 This area has very nice homes and great equestrian/farm